 - Surfing along the huge stretch of coastline

 - Cycling along the Oyodo River—take your own bike or rent one nearby

 How to Get There

 There is no direct train to Miyazaki, so the easiest access method is by bus, car or plane.

 Miyazaki is about a 1.5-hour flight from Tokyo's Haneda Airport or about one hour from Osaka's Itami Airport.

 Miyazaki is noted as the birthplace of Japan, which means it's steeped in history.
-It is also blessed by abundant sunshine and ocean views, so what better way to blend the two than to visit a seaside shrine?
+Known for both its sunshine and ocean views, there's no better way to blend the two than to visit a seaside shrine.